CDCgov/phdi/README.md

 ## Documentation

-DIBBs documentation is currently hosted on GitHub Pages: https://cdcgov.github.io/phdi/
+PHDI documentation is currently hosted on GitHub Pages: https://cdcgov.github.io/phdi/

 There, you can find our:
 - SDK API reference documentation